ucsb-csw8/w23-project/step07.md

 **ADDITIONAL NOTE:** If your ```Save the data to file``` option is working correctly, the file you wrote into using that option should work perfectly with this option and your entire menu information should be loaded properly.

+# Checkpoint 2

+After finishing this step, you are ready for Checkpoint 1.

+See the [Checkpoint 2 instructions at Step 2](/w23-project/step01#checkpoint2) for more information